 The making of the tea is an important part of the day and should be treated as a precious ceremony.
 A teapot is advised, to get the most tea for the least effort, and as many biscuits to dunk as you damn well like.
 You may want to load up a tray of fruits, chocolate and other nibbly things to enjoy as you idle in bed.
 If you are assuming the guise of a rich nineteenth century dandy and lolling around as if it were your job, you’re doing this right.

-We may have spent most of 2020 in our pyjamas watching the television, but St Sloth’s Day is a horse of a different colour.
+We may have spent most of the past two years in our pyjamas watching the television, but St Sloth’s Day is a horse of a different colour.
 Perhaps we were hasty when we said the day held no obligations, for there is one small order: you must be mindful of the fortunes life has brought you.
 Marvel over your central heating.
 Taste your food.
 Thank your blankets.
 Spend a little time making a list about the things you are blessed with that make you happy.
 Enjoy the quiet, cosiness of your surroundings.